luxigo/webmapp/README.md

 To start we are simply fetching a json file repeatedly from the server to update the overlays.

 Subsequently, Strongloop and the loopback-sdk-angular could be used to generate a database abstraction layer (a HTTP REST API plus a javascript CRUD API available both server side and client side) and manage access control lists (ACL)

+An angular directive will eventually emerge from the actual view, and a dynamic json resource could be used to define and configure the available views

 ## Installation
 ```